ronnielutaro/ronnielutaro.com/README.md

 - **Framework**: [Next.js 15](https://nextjs.org/) (App Router)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)
 - **Markdown/MDX**: Blog posts and pages are written in MDX for flexibility and interactivity.
-- **Database**: [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/) for storing blog metadata, views, and unique viewers.
+- **Database**: Placeholder data is used for blog metadata, views, and unique viewers.
 - **Analytics**: Google Analytics (recently migrated from Vercel Analytics).
 - **Hosting**: [Vercel](https://vercel.com/) for deployment and serverless functions.
 - **Other Tools**: